lyushisyan/lyushisyan.github.io/_posts/2026-06-20-from-energy-transport-to-fourier-law.md

 ---
 layout: post
-title: "From Microscopic Energy Transport to Fourier's Law: When Does It Work, and When Does It Fail?"
+title: "From Microscopic Transport to Fourier's Law: When Does It Work—or Fail?"
 lang: en
 translation_key: microscopic-energy-transport-fourier-law
 permalink: /blog/2026/06/20/from-energy-transport-to-fourier-law/
 date: 2026-06-20 12:00:00
 last_updated: 2026-06-20
-reading_time: "14 min"
+reading_time: "12 min"
-description: "A physical derivation of Fourier's law from microscopic carrier transport, with clear criteria for diffusive, ballistic, hydrodynamic, transient, and coherent heat conduction."
+description: "A microscopic account of Fourier's law as a local constitutive relation, the scale separations it requires, and practical criteria for recognizing its breakdown."
 tags: theory thermal-transport nonequilibrium
 categories: physics
 related_posts: true